-Before turning to knit sweater design, Valentine Witmeur was an influencer.
-Produced in Portugal and distributed through a network of high-end stores -the creations of this Brussels-born designer are part of an on-trend yet carefully considered approach to fashion.
+Brussels-born Valentine Witmeur made herself known as an influencer before turning to knit sweater design.
+Produced in Portugal and distributed through a network of high-end stores, the creations of this graduate with a Bachelor’s in communication, followed by a Master’s in luxury goods management, are part of an on-trend yet carefully considered approach to fashion.

 TLmag: For a while, you were a blogger.
 Is that something you take pride in?